CRAYPAUL/TemplatePSModule/README.md

+__
+__

 *TemplateModule is the placeholder naming scheme used for this template.
 To change the module name, you will need to do the following:*
-- *Rename the module folder + TemplateModule.psd1 & TemplateModule.psm1 files.*
+*- Rename the module folder + TemplateModule.psd1 & TemplateModule.psm1 files.
-- *In the .psd1 manifest file, make sure to also rename the 'RootModule: ' element.*
+*- In the .psd1 manifest file, make sure to also rename the 'RootModule: ' element.*